GWC-DCMB/GWC-DCMB/get-started.md

 ### Tips for self-instruction
 1. We encourage lots of googling—-resources like [Stack Overflow](https://stackoverflow.com) are particularly useful.
 2. Here is a [guide](https://github.com/GWC-DCMB/GWC-DCMB/blob/master/troubleshooting-checklist.md) for what to do when stuck.
-3. Join our [Slack workspace](https://join.slack.com/t/dcmbgirlswhocode/shared_invite/zt-cl70c3pu-l61UdX4p~NwFtu0fMRim2g) and ask questions in the #officehours channel.
+3. If you're a high school student, join our [Slack workspace](https://join.slack.com/t/dcmbgirlswhocode/shared_invite/zt-cl70c3pu-l61UdX4p~NwFtu0fMRim2g) and ask questions in the `#officehours` channel.
 Our volunteers will answer as they are able.
 4. You may want to start with something like Code Academy to learn some programming basics.
 [Python 2](https://www.codecademy.com/learn/learn-python) content is free, but [Python 3](https://www.codecademy.com/learn/learn-python-3) is not.
 Then jump into our curriculum which teaches Python 3 and data science specific skills.
-Python 3 is just an updated version of Python 2.
+Python 3 is an updated version of Python 2.

 ### Extensions
 We have compiled many [learning resources](https://github.com/GWC-DCMB/GWC-DCMB/blob/master/learning-resources.md), but we would like to highlight a few of our favorites